pavlovic-bojan/Etherscan/README.md

 ## Potential Bugs
 ***
-As I haven't read the documentation for the app I tested and I don't have documentation for the app itself, I consider the following things to be potential bugs in the registration process itself:
+As I haven't read the documentation for the app I performed tested, and I consider the following things to be potential bugs in the registration process itself:
 * The possibility of registering several users with the same email address.

    __Steps to reproduce__